 Details on adding a double glazed unit

 A cheaper option is to do secondary glazing.
-You buy a second sheet of Low-E glass and fix it to the outside of the existing window.
+You need a second sheet of glass and fix it to the outside of the existing window.
 You must add a plastic moisture barrier between the panes of glass to stop condensation.
 We recommend that the second beading is screwed in place, making it easy to remove and fix any problems that arise.
+This is only recommended if you have access to cheap glass.
+Buying the second sheet is normally not worth the effort.
 There is the option to buy double glazed units for half of the windows in the house and then use the glass that is removed for secondary glazing on other windows in the house.
-This is feasible if the glass is 4 mm thick but 3 mm glass is very difficult to remove without cracking.
+This is feasible if the glass is 4 mm thick.
+3 mm glass is very difficult to remove without cracking.